theamazingmrb/Team-5-backend/readme.md

-### Stretch Goals
+### Stretch Goals:
-- User can add a phot to their profile using cloudanry
+- User can add a photo to their profile using cloudinary
 - User should be able to recommend events to other users
 - User should be able to give a star rating.